ChilliCream/greendonut/README.md

 The second part is dispatching our requested data items.
 There are two options.
 First option is _manual dispatching_ the default behavior as of version `2.0.0`.
-As the name says, _manual dispatching_ means we have to trigger the dispatching process manually; otherwise nothing will happen.
+As the name says, _manual dispatching_ means we have to trigger the dispatching process manually; otherwise no data is being fetched.

 ```csharp
 await userLoader.DispatchAsync();